TsingZ0/PFLlib/README.md

 - `-tth`: The threshold for network TTL (ms).

 ## Easy to extend
-It is easy to add new datasets or FL algorithms to this platform.
+It is easy to add new datasets or FL algorithms to this library.

-- To add a **new dataset** into this platform, all you need to do is writing the download code and using the utils the same as `./dataset/generate_mnist.py` (you can also consider it as the template).
+- To add a **new dataset** into this library, all you need to do is writing the download code and using the utils the same as `./dataset/generate_mnist.py` (you can also consider it as the template).

 - To add a **new algorithm**, you can utilize the class **Server** and class **Client**, which are wrote in `./system/flcore/servers/serverbase.py` and `./system/flcore/clients/clientbase.py`, respectively.